 You could be the biggest Apple fan in the world, and they may be as profitable in 10 years as they are today, but they might not be.
 Maybe they won’t even exist.
 Hard to believe, but possible.
 Investing 100% of your money with no diversification is always a mistake.
 Invest in different niches to safeguard a segment of your investments.

 Stock picking is extremely difficult, and this article obviously just offers the tip of the iceberg.
-We recommend most people invest in passive index funds for its simplicity and effectiveness in achieving solid returns.
-But if you are a stock picker, what advice would you give?
+We recommend most people invest in passive index funds for their simplicity and effectiveness in achieving solid returns.
+But if you’re a stock picker, what advice would you give?

 As a general note on investing, here’s the way I see it: In life you are either a debtor or an investor.
 There is no middle ground.
 To be one, you pretty much have to let go of the other (with the possible exclusion of a first mortgage).